Throwing sports

 Ken Westerfield, side-arm (forehand) Frisbee distance throwing Record, 552'.
 Boulder, Colorado, 1978.

-Throwing sports, or throwing games, are physical, human competitions where the outcome is measured by a player's ability to throw an object.
+Throwing sports and throwing games are physical, human competitions where the outcome is measured by a player's ability to throw an object.

 The two primary forms are throwing for distance and throwing at a given target or range.
 The four most prominent throwing for distance sports are in track and field: shot put, discus, javelin, and the hammer throw.
 Target-based sports have two main genres: bowling and darts, each of which have a great number of variations.

 History

 Throwing sports have a long history.
 Modern track and field comes from a lineage of activities that dates to the Ancient Olympic Games.
 Artwork from Ancient Greece, in the form of friezes, pottery and statues, attests to the prominence of such sports in the society's physical culture.

+Antiphon describes phaininda (φαινίνδα) as an ancient Greek ball game in which the players deliberately tried to throw the ball to someone who was not expecting it.

 Bowling games have similarly ancient roots.
 Games based on throwing stone balls in Ancient Egypt date to 5000 BCE, and a form of bocce is documented in Ancient Rome.
 The game of catch (throwing and catching an object between players) is among the most basic of all games and is a key component of many modern, complex sports and games.
 Its dodgeball variant is a basic throwing game where the opponent is the target.

 Projectiles used in such sports are highly varied.
 Common projectile types include balls, darts, sticks, discs and rings.
 Formalised throwing sports often have strictly defined criteria for projectiles, such as a pre-determined size and weight.
 Less formalised games are usually not as strict and some games (for example, pitching pennies and horseshoes) incorporate everyday objects into the game, reflecting the simplistic roots of the pastimes.